lilkho/MKS21X-FinalProject/README.md

 **1/6/19**
 - Changed Player class to include remove card and add card methods
-- Changed UNO class to include a deck and randgen
+- Changed UNO class to include a deck, discard pile, and randgen